Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Paz notes, “With NX, the engineering department has reduced the time it takes per project by up to 80 percent.
 Today, we typically finish what used to be 1,000-hour projects in 200 hours.
 Using NX, we are making smarter decisions faster in producing highly complex products.”
 The results are evident; the company achieved record-breaking revenue in 2012.

-In addition, Siemens PLM Software’s NX has enabled Grupo Matrigalsa to more easily gain access its overseas clients.
+In addition, Siemens Digital Industries Software’s NX has enabled Grupo Matrigalsa to more easily gain access its overseas clients.
 “Both in aviation and automotive, and for complex products related to safety, engineering is a value-added service that requires advanced tools to develop and deliver,” says Paz.
 “Internationally, there are names that stand out, that you want to do business with.
-Working with Siemens PLM Software technology helps make that a possibility, because its software is recognized for being instrumental in helping produce the highest-quality products according to the most demanding timelines.
+Working with Siemens Digital Industries Software technology helps make that a possibility, because its software is recognized for being instrumental in helping produce the highest-quality products according to the most demanding timelines.
 With NX, prospects recognize that you are using perhaps the most integrated design, engineering and manufacturing solution available.”